wu87988622/ohara/docs/src/rest/rest-connectors.rst

 connectors.
 The common settings are shown below.

 #. group (**string**) — the value of group is always "default"
-   (and it will be replaced by workerClusterName...see :ohara-issue:`1734`
 #. name (**string**) — the name of this connector
 #. connector.class (**class**) — class name of connector implementation
 #. topicKeys(**array(object)**) — the source topics or target topics for this connector